-- An airgapped machine to perform the Tails upgrades.
+You will also need an airgapped machine to perform the backups.
 The Secure Viewing Station may be used for this task.

-- At least one USB drive to backup the data on your current SecureDrop Tails USB sticks.
+You also need at least one USB drive to backup the data from your current SecureDrop Tails USB sticks.

 An airgapped machine (such as the Secure Viewing Station) is required in order to perform these backups safely.
 By isolating the machine from all network access, you reduce the exposure of sensitive data to networked computers, thereby reducing the threat of compromise by adversaries who wish to gain access to your SecureDrop instance.

-The airgapped machine should have 3 USB ports, so you can plug in the Tails drive you wish to upgrade, the master Tails USB drive, and the backup drive at the same time.
-If you don’t have 3 USB ports available, you can use a USB hub, which may reduce transfer speeds.
+The airgapped machine should have 3 USB ports, so you can plug in the primary Tails USB drive, the Tails drive you want to backup, and the backup drive at the same time.
+If you don’t have 3 USB ports available you can use a USB hub which may reduce transfer speeds.

 The steps in this section should be performed for each Secure Viewing Station, Journalist Workstation, and Admin Workstation USB drive in your organization.

 First you must boot the primary Tails USB drive.
 Ensure you set an administrator password set at the login screen.
 Then navigate to Applications ▸ Utilities ▸ Disks.